palpen/ProgrammingNotes/bash.md

 ## SSH and Networking
 1. Copy contents of local directory to remote server `scp -r ./sourcedirectory/ username@ipaddress:~/remotedirectory`
     * if copying individual files, remove the -r option (which enables recursive copying for directories)
+2. List all network open ports
+    `lsof -i`

 ## Exploring Directories
 1. Get size of directory